fullmetalsparrow/az/az/Storage/Azure Storage/Azure Storage.md

 - Azure Storage creates two 512-bit root access keys for every created [[Storage Accounts]].
 	- *If using Azure Key Vault to store access keys, the storage account and key vault must be in the same Azure region.*
 	- *If using personally-generated keys, Azure requires at least 2048-bit key length for public-private key pairs.*
+	- *These storage keys provide R/W access to the storage account and access permissions to them are required for listing [[Containers]].*
 - Azure Storage can encrypt data-in-transit using Client-Side Encryption, HTTPS, or Server Message Block (SMB) 3.0.
 - Azure Storage data can be accessed via a URL using HTTP/HTTPS
 - Azure Storage does ==NOT== support SSL for custom domain names.